Pathways to Performance Mastery

 By recognizing your unique relationship to the music you are performing and focusing on musical communication, you greatly enhance your ability to perform well under pressure.

-Experiencing personal agency (feeling in control of how you are preparing for an upcoming performance or audition) and self-efficacy (feeling as though you have the capacity to achieve your performance goals) in your performance preparation are greatly enhanced when you implement routines that destress your brain, enhance your mind-body connection, and support self-regulation—the ability to handle emotional and energetic arousal (e.g., performance anxiety).
+Experiencing both personal agency and self-efficacy in your performance preparation is greatly enhanced when you implement routines that de-stress your brain, enhance your mind-body connection, and support self-regulation—the ability to handle emotional and energetic arousal (e.g., performance anxiety).

-By learning how to listen to the wisdom in your body you will be able to turn your body, the music being performed, and whatever performance venue you are in into safe resources—support structures and allies in your performance process.
+By learning how to listen to the wisdom in your body you will be able to turn your body, the music being performed, and any performance venue into safe resources—support structures and allies in your performance process.

 Principle of Performance Mastery